 Winston Churchill is often credited (perhaps incorrectly) with the quote: “Socialism is a philosophy of failure, the creed of ignorance and the gospel of envy, its inherent virtue is equal sharing of misery”.
 We subscribe to that view and, by extension, attribute the same failed philosophical weakness to anarchy, which has been well proven over centuries, by practical experience, to yield the very chaos, discord, finger pointing, blame shifting, and general lack of productivity and efficiency that any reasonable human being with the knowledge and intelligence typical of the average adolescent should expect.

-Since we credit our sponsor with much higher intelligence, we are left to assume sabotaging the current corrupt system is their goal.
+Since we credit many advocates of anarchy with much higher intelligence than would be required to understand it's inherent folly, we are left to assume sabotaging the current corrupt system is their goal.